tugraz-isds/spcd3/README.md

 - The `build` task creates a new build of the framework and stores the generated .js file into `package` folder.

+- The `serve` task executes the build task, then additionally executes a private task called watcher which is used to initialize a live server which serves the `example` directory.

 The public tasks can be invoked either by directly running gulp or by running the equivalent scripts in package.json: